 Environmental Justice and Normative Political Theory • Environmental Policy • International Relations

-Ethics of risk and theories of moral responsibility, environmental justice, food justice, climate ethics, human rights, just war theory, teaching and learning in Political Science
+Environmental justice, environmental health policy, global environmental politics, precautionary principle and ethics of risk, food justice, climate ethics, just war theory, teaching and learning in Political Science

 Szentkirályi, Levente.
 The Ethics of Precaution: Uncertain Environmental Health Threats and Duties of Due Care.
 New York: Routledge, 2019.

 Szentkirályi, Levente.
 “Luck Has Nothing To Do With It: Prevailing Uncertainty and Responsibilities of Due Care.”
 Ethics, Policy, and the Environment (forthcoming).

 Szentkirályi, Levente.
 “A Rights-Based Conception of the Precautionary Principle.”
 In Handbook of Philosophy and Public Policy, edited by David Boonin, 749-65.
 New York: Palgrave Macmillan, 2018.